vyperlang/titanoboa-zksync/README.md

 #### Zkvyper Compiler
 We use the [era-compiler-vyper](https://github.com/matter-labs/era-compiler-vyper) a.k.a. `zkvyper`: to compile Vyper code to ZkSync-compatible bytecode.

-1. Download the binary from the [zkvyper-bin repository](https://github.com/matter-labs/zkvyper-bin).
+1. Download the binary from the [zkvyper-bin repository](https://github.com/matter-labs/zkvyper-bin) and rename it as `zkvyper`.

 2. On Linux/macOS, mark the binary as executable:
 `chmod a+x <path to file>`